edbob/mobileapp/README.md

 ## Mobileapp
-HTML, LESS, JS, "Template for the site"
+HTML, css, JS, "Template for the site"

 ## Installation
 Need to download /lib bootstrap, font-awesome